RBeneroff/R-Blends/current.md

 Working on:
 - add validation to cover scheme name (cant submit without name and at least one colors)
-- being able to delete from all_color_schemes when deleting from users color scheme
 - need to remove all unecessary stuff from all_color_schemes

 Bugs to fix: